pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 Additionally, there are numerous `byte_xxx` values that turn out to be always the same.
 When I checked their references, they were always read-only, indicating they retain their original values from the disk.

-For example this is the length subroutine I spotted but it's not straight forward.
+For example this is the length subroutine I spotted but it's not 100% straightforward.
 The condition at line 17 and 18 is the only valid check and others are just garbage.
 This subroutine basically take the pointer of the user input and go through 1 by 1 and return when it hits zero terminator `\0`.